dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 If the key ring is stored in memory when the app restarts:

-* Authentication tokens are invalidated.
+* All cookie-based authentication tokens are invalidated.
 * Users are required to sign in again on their next request.
 * Any data protected with the key ring can no longer be decrypted.
+This may include [CSRF tokens](xref:security/anti-request-forgery#how-does-aspnet-core-mvc-address-csrf) and [ASP.NET Core MVC tempdata cookies](xref:fundamentals/app-state#tempdata).

 To configure data protection under IIS to persist the key ring, use **one** of the following approaches: